Mhlabatini

 Venue Information

-Venue Overview | A beautiful steep and narrow kloof famous for its many crack climbs.
+Venue Overview A beautiful steep and narrow kloof famous for its many crack climbs.
 Most of the 140 or so routes in Mhlabatini are multi-pitch natural lines.
-While grades vary from 5 to 27 there’s a large selection of higher grade climbs – making it a favourite for climbers wanting to push grades. |
+While grades vary from 5 to 27 there’s a large selection of higher grade climbs – making it a favourite for climbers wanting to push grades.

-Permit / Permission info | Land owned by the MCSA, open to MCSA members and guests (1 guest per member) otherwise permits are required for a maximum of 10 additional people.
-Contact MCSA Jhb for permits. |
+Permit / Permission info Land owned by the MCSA.
+Permits are required for all non-members.
+Contact MCSA Johannesburg Section for permits.

-Approx travel time from Jhb | Approx. 60 to 90 minutes. |
+Approx travel time from Jhb Approx. 60 to 90 minutes.

-Parking info | Parking is near the farmhouse of the farm adjacent to the MCSA property – cost is R40/car/day.
+Parking info Parking cost is R60/car/day.
 There is an ‘honesty box’ into which you drop your parking fee.
-Sign the register too please.
+Sign the register, too, please.
 Do not arrive or leave in the dark!
-Please be quiet and courteous. |
+Please be quiet and courteous.

-Walk-in | There are two walk-in’s: A steep, hot slog up the outside of the kloof to access the routes from upstream.
-An adventurous boulder hop up the kloof itself which involves wading, swimming and a few tricky boulder problems. |
+Walk-in There are two walk-ins: A steep, hot slog up the outside of the kloof to access the routes from upstream.
+An adventurous boulder hop up the kloof itself w,hich involves wading, swimming and a few tricky boulder problems.

-Accommodation | Camping, with no facilities, is available either at the top end of the climbing area on the true right side among the boulders at the lip of the kloof or higher up in the side gullies.
-There’s no water available at either campsites, so you need to get water from the kloof.
-Please note: No camping in the kloof. |
+Accommodation Camping, with no facilities, is available either at the top end of the climbing area on the true right side among the boulders at the lip of the kloof or higher up in the side gullies.
+There’s no water available at either campsite, so you need to get water from the kloof.
+Please note: No camping in the kloof.

-Availability of drinking water | Water is usually abundant in summer, but can disappear in winter in the upper regions.
-There’s a perennial spring that flows strongly 5 metres up the first pitch of Mhlabatini Chimney. |
+Availability of drinking water Water is usually abundant in summer, but it can disappear in winter in the upper regions.
+There’s a perennial spring that flows strongly 5 metres up the first pitch of Mhlabatini Chimney.

-Climbing route guide | The MCSA has published a route guide, Rock Climbing Routes in the Tonquani Complex. |
+Climbing route guide The MCSA has published a route guide for the area.

-Climbing info | Mhlabatini has about 140 trad climbs on excellent steep rock.
+Climbing info Mhlabatini has about 140 trad climbs on excellent, steep rock.
 While there are easier climbs in the upper quarter (including plenty of 15s), the large number of climbs from grade 19 up make the kloof more suited to experienced climbers climbing higher grades.
-There are no access or descent gullies in the climbing area apart from the top and bottom ends of the kloof. |
+There are no access or descent gullies in the climbing area apart from the top and bottom ends of the kloof.

-| Child friendly | No, unless older as the walk in is tricky – being steep and slippery in places. |
+Child friendly No, unless older as the walk in is tricky – being steep and slippery in places.

-Swimming | Yes, there are pools to swim in both at the bottom and top of the kloof (below Mhlabatini Chimney). |
+Swimming Yes, there are pools to swim in, both at the bottom and top of the kloof (below Mhlabatini Chimney).

-Camp fires | Strictly no fires permitted. |
+Camp fires Strictly no fires permitted.

-Other attractions | Crystal clear pools, wide variety of birds and beautiful scenery to inspire photographers. |
+Other attractions Crystal-clear pools, a wide variety of birds and beautiful scenery to inspire photographers.

-Dangers | Safety has not been an issue. |
+Dangers Safety has not been an issue.

-Contact details | MCSA Jhb Section - admin@jhb.mcsa.org.za |
+Contact details MCSA Jhb Section - admin@jhb.mcsa.org.za

 Disclaimer